-Attach the hose clamp to the collector cup, securing it with one of the metal clamps.
+7 - Attach the hose to the collector cup, securing it with a metal clamp.
 Tighten the clamp with a flat head screwdriver.

-Attach the hose to the blower assembly, securing it with a metal clamp.
+8 - Attach the hose to the blower assembly, securing it with a metal clamp.
 Tighten the clamp with a flat head screwdriver.

-If venting one kiln, the optional cap can be used to cover the second opening.
+9 - If venting one kiln, the optional plug can be used to cover the second opening.

-Step 7 - Place the blower housing at least 6 inches from the kiln or mount it onto the wall and plug Vent Master into power outlet.
+10 - Place the blower housing at least 6 inches from the kiln or mount it onto the wall and plug Vent Master into power outlet.